alexsmirnov6/cvgaming/README.md

-# Play video games using a webcam and CV
+# Play video games using webcam and CV
 ### 1. A little bit about idea of the project
 The world knows a lot of controllers for playing video games through the movement of the body and its individual parts.
 But there is no application capable of replacing these controllers with a regular webcam, which almost every PC user has.